cicirello/alpine-plus-plus/README.md

 You can replace `latest` in the above with a specific version number if you prefer.
-A specific example can be found in the [Dockerfile of the generate-sitemap Github action](https://github.com/cicirello/generate-sitemap/blob/master/Dockerfile).
+A specific example usage can be found in the [Dockerfile of the generate-sitemap Github action](https://github.com/cicirello/generate-sitemap/blob/master/Dockerfile).